ziriraha/snieves-donana-benchmark/models/README.md

 ```

 ## Analysis
 In the `analysis/` folder is available the notebook used to analyze the models.
-In the `analysis/images/` folder is where the graphs generated were saved manually.
+In the `analysis/images/` folder is where the graphs generated were saved.

 To use the `study.ipynb` notebook just add the model's values text file in the same directory and modify the model names in the notebook (you also have to choose a color for each model).